patrickboston/isc-deploy-tool/README.md

         "%%AD_IQSERVICE_PORT%%": "888888",
     }
 ```
-- `<env>.secrets.js` - Contains entries where the key is the token in your config files (which is put there manually or by reverse-tokenization) and the value is the plaintext secret/password for that token that you want to be deployed to a target Identity Security Cloud environment when running the `deploy` command. **These files are in the default .gitignore and should never be commmitted to the remote repository.
+- `<env>.secrets.js` - (Optional) Contains entries where the key is the token in your config files (which is put there manually or by reverse-tokenization) and the value is the plaintext secret/password for that token that you want to be deployed to a target Identity Security Cloud environment when running the `deploy` command. **These files are in the default .gitignore and should never be commmitted to the remote repository.
 This should only be used if you do not want to manually encrypt a password in a target environment so you can have the encrypted version of a secret to put into the `<env>.target.js` file**
 ```js
 export default
     {